^

 • Visual examination of the patient by a specialist.

-Treatment of the vitamin C deficiency
+Treatment vitamin C deficiency

 Depending on the severity of the pathology, doctors divide this disease into three stages:

-• II stage - the average degree of vitamin deficiency in the patient's body.
-Treatment of vitamin C deficiency is carried out in a hospital.
-The patient is attributed a corrective diet, which must be present from 120 to 150 grams of protein per day.
-Preparations with the active substance in the form of ascorbic acid are prescribed at a rate of 0.5 g or more per day.
+• Stage II – moderate vitamin deficiency in the patient’s body.
+Treatment of vitamin C deficiency is performed in a hospital setting.
+The patient is prescribed a corrected diet, which should contain 120 to 150 g of protein per day.
+Preparations with the active substance ascorbic acid are prescribed at a rate of 0.5 g or more per day.

-• III stage - a severe stage of the disease (scurvy grade III).
-The nutrition is being adjusted, and the medicines with the active substance in the form of ascorbic acid are administered to the patient at a rate of 1.0 g or more per day.
-At the same time, at least a third of this amount should be administered to the patient parenterally.
+• Stage III is a severe stage of the disease (stage III scurvy).
+Diet is adjusted, and medications with the active substance ascorbic acid are administered to the patient at a rate of 1.0 g or more per day.
+At least a third of this amount should be administered parenterally.

 Prevention